Prevention of Corruption Act, 1988

 The Prevention of Corruption Act, 1988 (No. 49 of 1988) is an Act of the Parliament of India enacted to combat corruption in government agencies and public sector businesses in India.

 Provisions

-The act consists of 5 chapters spread across 31 sections.
+The act consists of 31 sections spread across 5 chapters.

 Chapter I: Preliminary

-This chapter contains sections describing title, territorial extent, basic definitions, etc. Two of the main definitions are "public servant" and "undue advantage".
-Following are some sections:
+This chapter details the title, territorial extent and basic definitions under the law, etc. Two of the main definitions are of "public servant" and "undue advantage".
+Following are some sections in the other four chapters: